 Pod maturity from hand pollination during spring and summer at intermediate to warm daytime temperatures and cool nights in this area ranges from 32 to 85 days.
 Most hybrid pods from my own crosses starting to split somewhere right around 50-55 days following pollination date.
 Successfully-pollinated flowers rapidly show evidence that they “took”, with the ovary swelling visibly after a few days and the pedicel persisting at a narrow, upright angle to the peduncle.
 Hybrids using A. descoingsii and A. ‘Pepe’ as a seed parent can ripen particularly quickly, so keep a close eye on these for signs of pods splitting after anything past 30 days after pollination.
 Germination from freshly-harvested fully ripe seed is almost immediate in my experience, with cotyledons/seed leaves visible 7-14 days after planting if correctly surface sown and lightly-covered with coarse sand or fine pumice.
 I sterilize seedling substrates with boiling water prior to sowing seeds.
 I do not sterilize fresh seed from my own crosses but would from outside sources with a 10% chlorox solution for ~15 minutes.
 Properly stored seed should retain viability for more than a year, but germination times may be slower than that seen in very fresh seed.
 Hybrid plantlets can grow surprisingly quickly for a tropical stem succulent, even under outdoors cultivation in a Mediterranean climate.
 This rapid growth is a boon to hybridizers since relative vigor, basic color scheme and interesting leaf traits are often evident at a very early age (120-180 days) in these types of aloes, permitting early selection for both “set asides” and discards.
-My first opportunistic complex cross was made using two fairly good parents (A. ‘Wrasse’ x A. pseudoparvula “Blue”) and produced some unremarkable-looking but near-finished small plants in 4”/10 cm pots at less than nine months from seed sow (see below), several of which were already offsetting by this point.
+My first opportunistic complex cross was made using two fairly good parents produced unremarkable-looking but near-finished small plants in 4”/10 cm pots at less than nine months from seed sow (see below), several of which were already offsetting by this point.
 Contrast this with the time required to flower many orchids – routinely up to six years plus from seed sowing under optimal conditions to see whether the cross or selfing was worthwhile!